 Head Lice Policy: Screenings for head lice will be done if signs or symptoms are present.
-If lice are found, the parent/guardian will be contacted and treatment will be needed when the child arrives home.
-If no live lice are found, but student has nits, then follow up examinations will be given during the next fourteen days.
+If lice are found, the parent/guardian will be contacted and the child will be allowed to stay the remainder of the day, but treatment will be needed when the child arrives home.
+The child will not be allowed to return to school until the child has been cleared of the lice.
+The nurse's office will examine the child when they return and determine if the child can return to school.